Isabelle-123/whatsoup/README.md

 # Whats'oup?

-_THE PAGE IS UNDER CONSTRUCTON_
+_THE PAGE IS UNDER CONSTRUCTION_

 Whats'oup? is a page to buy soups for home delivery.
-You can add bread, spreads, treats and bevereage to your meal.
+You can add bread, spreads, treats and bevereages to your meal.
 The app is made in "mobile view first".
-Actually in the beginning it was meant to be an app for just smartphones.

 In the future the will be a login page and possibility to send a soup for a friend.
 Upcoming features are also add adress, choose timeslot for delivery and payment method.